 Power Supply Unit (PSU) Basics including ATX Power Supply Pinouts.

-In this section we discuss what a power supply is and what it does, summarise the different voltages produced and detail the pinouts.
+In this section we discuss what a power supply is and what it does.

 Power Supplies contain dangerous voltages and should only be opened by experienced and qualified engineers, there are no user servicable parts inside.